bqi343/cp-notebook/Resources/Questions.md

 > Are you like entirely self taught, or did you have any tutoring.

-mostly self, haven't been tutored or done any tutoring myself
+mostly self? haven't been tutored or done any tutoring myself

 > What was your strategy considering you were preparing for IOI.